Phoenix Pharmacy

 The Phoenix Pharmacy is a historic building at the intersection of Foster Road and 67th Avenue in southeast Portland, Oregon.
 Built in 1922, the structure is slated for renovation, as of 2019.
 It was listed on the National Register of Historic Places in 2022.

+The building began to reopen for occupancy in late 2021, when tenants moved into the second floor, which has five office spaces.
+The renovation of the building was completed around May 2022.
+The ground floor and mezzanine are retail space now in use by a store named Foster Outdoor, a retailer of equipment for outdoor recreation, hiking and camping, which had a soft opening in late May 2022.